-MCO COORDINATION WITH 1915 (c) HOME AND COMMUNITY-BASED SERVICES (HCBS) WAIVERS: DEVELOPMENTAL DISABILITIES, MEDICALLY FRAGILE, & MI VIA
+MCO COORDINATION WITH 1915 (c) HOME AND COMMUNITY-BASED SERVICES (HCBS) WAIVERS: DEVELOPMENTAL DISABILITIES, MEDICALLY

+FRAGILE, & MI VIA

 The MCOs provide acute and ancillary medical and behavioral health services to the 1915 (c) HCBS recipients/MCO members.
 The MCO is responsible for ensuring a Comprehensive Care Plan is initiated upon enrollment and assigning a Care Coordinator for coordinating all services in the MCO Comprehensive Care Plan.
+The MCOs are required to perform all care coordination functions described in this policy manual section including but not limited to: capturing the member's medical and behavioral health needs; developing a comprehensive care plan; and completing all required touch points identified by the member's current CC level.
+Exceptions to care coordination functions are specifically described below for members receiving 1915 (c) HCBS waiver services.

-Overview of Medicaid 1915 (c) HCBS Waiver Programs
+OVERVIEW OF MEDICAID 1915 (c) HCBS WAIVER PROGRAM